wdhdev/docker-images/aio/README.md

 # [william/aio](https://hub.docker.com/r/william/aio)
-An all-in-one egg with support for multiple programming languages.
+An all-in-one image with support for multiple programming languages, built for use with Pterodactyl.